Improwised/improwised.github.com/content/services/cloud-infrastructure-services.md

 metaDes: "From cloud infrastructure development to all cloud computing services to enable a scalable, reliable and secure software cloud infrastructure for you.
 Our experts will provide omnichannel cloud infrastructure services and solutions at affordable rates."
 weight: 3
 imagePath: "/services/cloud-infrastructure-services.jpg"
-shortDes: "Elevate your business by using abundant power of cloud platforms.
-The cloud platforms have brought radical changes in the IT industry."
+shortDes: "Elevate your business by using the abundant power of cloud platforms.
+Cloud platforms have brought radical changes to the IT industry."
 ---